Simple ideas to create a home that is stylish and kid-friendly...Find them in Free Resource Library>>

 (phone number/email) before Jan 15th

 Oh my!
 Where do I start?
 There is outdoor decor and indoor decor; there are animated props and decorative lights.
-There are Halloween Party ideas that have just about everything you need to spook people.
+There are Halloween party ideas that have just about everything you need to spook people.

 For a quick and easy, no stress formula, I would recommend browsing around Costume Express.
 I used their Halloween decor for my party (along with some stuff I made myself) and the transformation was quite amazing.